 And install graphical GUI tools to configure and manage Bluetooth:

-blueberry (gtk) [recommended for XFCE] no longer developed
+blueberry (gtk) no longer developed

 sudo pacman -S blueman per example